 When the fog finally lifted, reports estimated that at least 4000 people had been killed and 150,000 were hospitalized, though in the years since the total death toll has risen to approximately 12,000.

-Fans of the Netflix series The Crown will likely remember the 2016 episode in which Queen Elizabeth and then-Prime Minister Winston Churchill were forced to contend with the deadly event.
+Fans of the Netflix series The Crown will likely remember the season 1 episode in which Queen Elizabeth (played by Claire Foy) and then-Prime Minister Winston Churchill (portrayed by John Lithgow) were forced to contend with the deadly event.
 (Of course, always aiming for accuracy, director Stephen Daldry told Entertainment Weekly that they weren’t about to use CGI to recreate The Great Smog.
 “We had to get a great, huge warehouse and fill it full of fog to create the great pea soup of 1952,” Daldry said.
 “We did it for real—CG didn’t look good enough for us.”)

-Amazingly, it wasn't until last year—just a few weeks before The Crown premiered—that a global team of scientists announced that they may have finally solved the mystery of The Great Smog, and published their findings in the November 2016 issue of Proceedings of the National Academy of Sciences (PNAS).
+Amazingly, it wasn't until 2016 that a global team of scientists announced that they may have finally solved the mystery of The Great Smog, and published their findings in the November 2016 issue of Proceedings of the National Academy of Sciences (PNAS).

 “The difference in China is that the haze starts from much smaller nanoparticles, and the sulfate formation process is only possible with ammonia to neutralize the particles,” Zhang said.
 “In China, sulfur dioxide is mainly emitted by power plants, nitrogen dioxide is from power plants and automobiles, and ammonia comes from fertilizer use and automobiles.
 Again, the right chemical processes have to interplay for the deadly haze to occur in China.
 Interestingly, while the London fog was highly acidic, contemporary Chinese haze is basically neutral.”